 A director may not act in their own interest at the expense of the corporation by usurping a corporate opportunity, having an interest in a particular transaction, or competing with the corporation.
 In short, a director cannot advance their own personal interest at the expense of or to the detriment of the corporation.

 In most instances, this involves a conflict of interest between a director and the corporation.
-Where a director knows that either themselves, a related person, where a perceived conflict exist because they are either a party to the transaction, has a beneficial financial interest in, or closely linked to the transaction that the interest would reasonably be expected to influence the director’s judgment, or they are a director, general partner, agent, or employee of another entity in which the corporation is transacting business that should be brought before the board and disclosed.
+Where a director knows that either themselves, a related person, where a perceived conflict exists because they are either a party to the transaction, has a beneficial financial interest in, or closely linked to the transaction that the interest would reasonably be expected to influence the director’s judgment, or they are a director, general partner, agent, or employee of another entity in which the corporation is transacting business that should be brought before the board and disclosed.

 To avoid financial conflicts, the transaction should be approved by a disinterested majority of the board after a full disclosure of all material facts in which the transaction is fair to the corporation.
 This disclosure should be clearly stated in the minutes of the meeting and the interested director should abstain from voting on the matter entirely.
-Should another director disapprove of the transaction basted on his or her own informed judgment that too should be noted in the minutes of that meeting.
+Should another director disapprove of the transaction based on his or her own informed judgment, that too should be noted in the minutes of that meeting.

 Another important principle of the Duty of Loyalty is that of Confidentiality.
 A director should keep the corporation’s private information confidential.
 In addition, a director should exercise reasonable diligence to keep such information confidential, even from congregational member(s) when appropriate.

-Regardless of the precaution a director may take and the protections offered by the corporate structure of governance, a director may still be exposed to liability.
+Regardless of the precaution, a director may take and the protections offered by the corporate structure of governance, a director may still be exposed to liability.
 As discussed above, a breach of fiduciary duty owed to the corporation tops the list, but one may also be liable for acting outside the scope of their authority, personal injuries, discrimination, sexual harassment, wrongful termination, breach of contract, and failure to follow corporate formalities to name a few.

-On the above list, the two problems I run across the most are permitting a corporation to fall into suspension with the Secretary of State for failing to file annual or semi-annual documents, and signing contracts or other legal documents in which they have no authority to sign,.
+On the above list, the two problems I run across the most are permitting a corporation to fall into suspension with the Secretary of State for failing to file annual or semi-annual documents and signing contracts or other legal documents in which they have no authority to sign.
 When a corporation is in suspension they cannot conduct business as usual.
 Entering into contracts, buying, selling, or leasing real estate give rise to the presumption that such agreements may not be enforceable.
-Most church or small corporations struggle with the concept staying active and in good standing with the Secretary of State, yet alone how to check on their status, which should be done on a regular basis.
+Most church or small corporations struggle with the concept of staying active and in good standing with the Secretary of State, let alone how to check on their status, which should be done on a regular basis.
 It should also be noted, even though a church usually is exempt or pays little taxes, the church can be heavily assessed by the California Franchise Tax Board, prior to obtaining reinstatement from suspension.

 A director or other board member may be personally liable on a contract that is signed without authority or signing a contract without any reference to the church, or to their representational capacity.
 In some instances, I have seen rental agreements signed with all the apparent proper authority, but the legal name of the corporation is incorrect or incomplete.
 As an example, a rental agreement for the use of a sanctuary signed by the “Church Congregation of Los Angeles” when the correct legal name of the corporation is actually the “Church Congregation in Los Angeles, California.”
 There have also been several instances that the title to the church property is in the name of a nonexistent corporate entity, or the church owns more than one property in erroneous names.
 This example can cause major time delays and cloud title when the property is being sold, or encumbered with a new institutional loan.